Our Mission is Safety

 Have questions?
 Visit our FAQs or contact NSC.

+2017 was a bad year for hurricanes.
 Images of devastation in

 Florida caused by hurricanes Harvey and Irma are heartbreaking.
-Our thoughts are with the victims and first responders.

 The first floor of Cory Worden's parents' house in Houston is almost completely submerged.

 Cory Worden is manager of system safety, occupational health and safety, for Memorial Hermann Health System in Houston, Texas.
-He also is chairman of the National Safety Council

 "With the citywide response to and recovery from Harvey still entirely under way, several near-miss events have occurred," he said days after the storm.